 - If a dialog box appears with the message “The connected device is not supported” the first time the YubiKey is plugged into your device, simply click OK to exit the dialog box.

 - Touch the metal contact on your YubiKey.
-The YubiKey will type the OTP and send it to the server.
+The YubiKey will type the 44-character OTP string into the text field and send it to the server.

 Note: If the One-Time Password verification fails and begins with a capital letter, check to be sure you have turned off auto-capitalization in the iOS preferences.
 This setting is turned on by default.
 To turn it off, go to Settings > General > Keyboards, and slide the setting to turn off Auto-Capitalization.